maelfabien/maelfabien.github.io/_pages/dl.md

 [I trained a Network to Speak Like Me (and it's funny)](https://maelfabien.github.io/machinelearning/NLP_4/) : Over the course of the past months, I wrote over 100 articles on my blog.
 That's quite a large amount of content.
 An idea then came to my mind : train a language generation model to **speak like me**.
 Or more specifically, to write like me.

+[Few-Shot Text Classification with Human in the loop)](https://maelfabien.github.io/machinelearning/NLP_5/) : This article addresses the task of classifying texts when we have few training examples.

 <br>

 ![image](https://maelfabien.github.io/assets/images/cv_head.jpg)